infinitymdm/.dev/content/blog/papers/charlib/operation.md

 ---
-title: 'Laymanized | CharLib Part 2: How it Works'
+title: 'Part 2: How it Works'
 date: 2024-08-07T14:16:52-05:00
 draft: true
 math: true
 ---

-Now that we understand standard cell characterization, we can dig into this paper.
-As it turns out, understanding the background is the hard part here.
+Now that we understand standard cell characterization, we can actually look at the paper.
+As it turns out, understanding the background is the hardest part here.

 <!--more-->
-The paper is pretty straightforward after that.

 ## CharLib: An Open Source Standard Cell Library Characterizer